 - SA HB 39: 2015 Handbook - Installation code for metal roof and wall cladding National Construction Code of Australia

 Boulevard™ can be supported on one of three supporting structures; plywood, steel battens or Fielders® KingFlor® KF40®.
 The cyclonic wind load capacities are shown in Table BL WC CY 001.

 Cyclonic Impact Resistance from Wind-Borne Debris

 Parts of a building envelope (cladding, doors, windows) may be required to resist windborne debris according to AS/NZS 1170.2: 2011 and Technical Note No. 4, ‘Simulated windborne debris impact testing of building envelope components’, Cyclone Testing Station, James Cook University.
 These standards specify debris impact loading by timber member of 4kg mass with nominal cross-section of 100mm x 50mm and 8mm diameter spherical steel balls.
-BOULEVARD™ (walling) cyclonic assemblies have been evaluated to effectively resist cyclonic wind-borne debris for wind region C and D when used in conjunction with 19mm plywood or KF40® 0.75mm BMT backing, refer to the relevant fixing requirements for BOULEVARD™.
+BOULEVARD™ (walling) cyclonic assemblies have been evaluated to effectively resist cyclonic wind-borne debris for wind region C and D when used in conjunction with 15mm plywood. or KF40® 0.75mm BMT backing for walling applications.
+Please refer to the relevant fixing requirements for BOULEVARD™.